ananyachoudhary757/ananyachoudhary757/README.md

 # About Me
 I am a dedicated Bachelor of Computer Applications (BCA) student with a strong passion for programming and technology.
 My primary skills include:
 Programming Languages: Java, C++, Python
-Areas of Interest: Web Development, Software Engineering I am committed to continuous learning and professional growth in the tech industry.
+Areas of Interest: Web Development, AI,Machine Learning I am committed to continuous learning and professional growth in the tech industry.

 # Skills